-Arbitrage Pricing Theory is a popular one in cryptocurrency and it is good to understand the concept before we move into how it actually works.
+Arbitrage Pricing Theory is a popular one in cryptocurrency and it is good to understand the concept before we move into how it works.
 Like many other models that are used in cryptocurrency, this theory too has been picked up from general financial trading principles, and was developed by famous economist Stephen Ross in the 1970’s.
-It reflects a very realistic asset pricing model, based on multiple factors, which determine an asset’s return by using a linear relationship between the asset’s expected return and some microeconomic indicators that capture risk.
+This reflects a very realistic asset pricing model, based on multiple factors, which determine an asset’s return by using a linear relationship between the asset’s expected return and some microeconomic indicators that capture risk.
 The sensitivity to each of these factors and microeconomic indicators is captured by way of factor-specific beta coefficients.

 How Does Arbitrage Pricing Theory Work

 There is a simple formula for Arbitrage Pricing Theory that takes into consideration all the factor inputs and gives a more real world output in terms of expected return on the asset.

 E(R)i=Expected return on the asset